 Digital Resistance Meter

 No Pedal Straps

-The FitDesk Exercise Bike is a durable upright magnetic bike with a built in shelf, or ‘desk’, for you to work while you work.
-You get an oversized, thickly padded seat which is extremely comfortable.
+The FitDesk Exercise Bike is a durable upright magnetic bike with a built-in shelf, or ‘desk’, for you to work while you work.
+You get an oversized, extremely comfortable and thickly padded seat.
 The magnetic tension system gives a relatively smooth riding experience.Read more

-A twin-belt high velocity flywheel provides you with a smooth cycling motion.
+A twin-belt high-velocity flywheel provides you with a smooth cycling motion.
 Brackets are included which can act as a stand for your tablet.
-The bike folds up like an ironing board to half it size.
+This folding exercise bike folds up like an ironing board to half its size.

 6. ProGear Foldable Magnetic Upright Bike

 Limited Set Height